cbailey03/hello_world/README.md

 ---
     Create pull requests in github.com.
 You can merge and delete the branch remotely.
 After that, you need to checkout a new branch.
+---
+### Squash commits workflow
+You want do to this before you publish the commits to your branch.
+This is a helpful workflow to combining a bunch of small commits into a readable single commit.
+1. Show simple commit history: `git log --online`
+2. Count the amount of commits you want to combine below your HEAD.
+3. Rebase commits: `git rebase -i HEAD~#` where "#" is the number of commits you want to combine.
+4. A dialog should open allowing you to **"pick"** or **"squash"** commits.
+Keep the first commit as **"pick"**.
+Set the other commits to **"squash"** or **"s"** for short.
+Save and close the dialog.
+5. The commit message dialog should open.
+Delete out what is in the message.
+Write your own message and description.
+Save and close the dialog.